cooperka/eslint-config-cooperka/README.md

 }
 ```

-Then type `npm run lint` in your console to execute this script.
+Then type `yarn run lint` in your console to execute this script.
 The `node_modules` directory is ignored by default by ESLint, and you can further ignore by adding an `.eslintignore` file.

 ## Why "yet another"?